-We tapped five designers to share their go-to creamy colors for revamping cupboards.
+We tapped seven designers to share their go-to creamy colors for revamping cupboards.
 What we learned: Undertones matter, and when it comes to sheen, a little gloss will be worth it in the long run (the only downside to lighter tones is their proclivity to show wear and tear faster).
 If you’re ready for a refresh, start with these picks.

 Farrow & Ball School House White